haivx/ai-agent-goes-brrr/README.md

 # AI Agent Goes Brrr

-This repository hosts two Chrome extensions that were built end-to-end by AI agents.
-Each project targets a different slice of on-device image tooling and shares a lightweight tooling stack based on TypeScript and pnpm.
+This repository collects a growing set of small "vibe coded" projects that explore creative automation ideas.
+Some of them happen to be Chrome extensions, others are experiments, but they all share an emphasis on lightweight tooling and AI-assisted iteration.

+The first two projects live in this repo today, both focused on browser-based image workflows built with TypeScript and pnpm.

 ## Repository Structure